stealthstack/oddd/README.md

 █: Walls

-␣: Open passages

-🎨 Technical Details
+🎨 Technical Features
-Pure Python: No external dependencies required

-Object-Oriented Design: Clean class structure for game entities
+ANSI Color Support: Enhanced visual accessibility with color-coded elements

+Pathfinding AI: Monsters use BFS to find shortest paths to the player

-Procedural Generation: Dice-based room shapes and content placement
+Procedural Generation: Dice-based room shapes and intelligent door placement

-ASCII Graphics: Text-based visualization using extended ASCII characters

-📝 Development
-This game was developed as a Python implementation of a dice/card-based dungeon crawling concept, featuring:

-Modular room generation system

-Expandable monster and gear types

-Comprehensive combat mechanics

-Intuitive text-based interface
+Line-of-Sight: Ranged attacks and vision follow dungeon geometry

+Smart Equipment: Automatic gear comparison and socket management

+🏆 Victory Condition
+Defeat the Red Dragon that awaits in the lair to win the game and save your village!

 Grab your dice and prepare to delve into the ever-changing dungeon!
 Your village is counting on you, hero!